holdex/developers/docs/LEAVE_POLICY.md

 - member has been with the company for at least 6 months, and
 - requested more than 2 weeks in advance (except for sick leave).

-Member can carry over 3 unused Paide Leave days into the following [Year of Service](#year-of-service).
+Member can carry over 3 unused Paid Leave days into the following [Year of Service](#year-of-service).

 #### Unpaid Leave

-1. Member can request additional to Paid Leave unpaid time off.
+The Member can request unpaid time off.

 ### Approve or Reject Request